HotPizzaYT/esc-destiny/Esc_DESTINY.md

 # Our Heroes

-Born in 1992, Justin Kyles was born in Marshall, Michigan, where he spent 5 years of his life.
+Born in 1992, January 17th, Justin Kyles was born in Marshall, Michigan, where he spent 5 years of his life.
 He moved to Massachusetts due to some drama about him spreading across his school and neighborhood.
 Justin was very fond of computers and always found them amazing.
 He first learned to code at the age of 6.
 His first program was written in BASIC.
 Not long after this endeavor he joined a computer programming club, where he discovered his three best friends, David, Jude, and Melvin.
 He would discover his love for the GameCube and GameBoy Advance games at age 10.

 He never thought that he would obtain such abilities, though Justin always dreamed about controlling time.
 He believed that if he were to control time, he could stop - shall we say controversial - events from happening.
 He is also a sole believer in alternate timelines.